AiRISTAFlowInc/FSGetDwellStatusA3/README.md

 ## NOTE

 GracePeriod >= 2 minutes.
-Data takes about 1 minute to enter the database.
+Zone data takes about one minute to be logged in the database.

 ## Configuration